 There is only one transect measured at Alice Lake Park, so there are no concerns about transect-to-transect variation.
 The year-specific factors have been automatically included in the variation of the single transect over time and so it is not necessary to explicitly model these as well.

-Because only a single transect was measured simple linear Poisson regression can be used to look for changes over time using the model
+Because only a single transect was measured, a simple linear Poisson regression can be used to look for changes over time using the model

 where NEggMasses is the count for that transect in a year; and Year represents the calendar year trend over time.